lucidInsomniac/CodeOpMVPRamUp/README.md

 ### Features

-- Be able to create, delete, and update: orders, inventory, and athlete cards
+- Be able to create, delete, update and separate orders, and inventory

-- Be able to view: orders, inventory, and athlete cards
+- Be able to view: orders, and inventory

 - Navigate with a sidebar with menu